SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 Hosted applications allow administrators to operate a software application entirely from the cloud.
 They have considerable benefits over locally installed applications.

-If Hosted Type was selected 2 additional fields will be shown.
+If Hosted Type was selected 2 additional fields will have to be filled.

 To finish with the app creation you will have to:

 - Add *Path*
 - select the *Archive* which contains the application from your computer.